Fiserv/banking-hub/docs/resources/resources.md

 6. Generate and use DPoP Token for Functional API Call

 ## Step 1 - Generate Public/Private Key Pair
 1. Generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit that is compatible with OpenSSL.
-The foolowing are the reference commands to generate an RSA Public/Private Key Pair using OpenSSL<br>
+The following are the reference commands to generate an RSA Public/Private Key Pair using OpenSSL<br>

 &nbsp;  &nbsp;  &nbsp;  &nbsp; `openssl genrsa -out private_key.pem 4096` <br>
 &nbsp;  &nbsp;  &nbsp;  &nbsp; `openssl rsa -pubout -in private_key.pem -out public_key.pem`<br>